ncatlab/nlab-content/pages/8/7/1/0/178/content.md

 This is ([Brylinski, definition 1.1](#Brylinski)).

-As discussed there, this is equivalent to other definitions, notably to a definition given earlier by Segal.
+As discussed there, this is equivalent to other definitions, notably to a definition given earlier in ([Segal](#Segal)).

 +-- {: .un_lemma}